Deep Learning-Based Site-Specific Channel Modeling and Inference: Abstract

 \section{Abstract}

 Site-specific channel inference plays a critical role in the design and evaluation of next-generation wireless communication systems by considering the surrounding propagation environment.
-However, traditional methods are unscalable, while existing AI-based approaches using satellite image are confined to predicting large-scale fading parameters, lacking the capacity to reconstruct the complete channel impulse response (CIR).
-To address this limitation, we propose a deep learning-based site-specific channel inference framework using satellite images to predict structured Tapped Delay Line (TDL) parameters.
+However, traditional methods are unscalable.
+Recently, satellite imagery has emerged as a valuable modality containing rich propagation information for AI-based channel prediction.
+However, existing approaches using these images are limited to predicting large-scale fading parameters, lacking the capacity to reconstruct the complete channel impulse response (CIR).
+To address this limitation, we propose a deep learning-based site-specific channel modeling and inference framework using satellite images to predict structured Tapped Delay Line (TDL) parameters.
 We first establish a joint channel-satellite dataset based on measurements.
 Then, a novel deep learning network is developed to reconstruct the channel parameters.
 Specifically, a cross-attention-fused dual-branch pipeline extracts macroscopic and microscopic environmental features, while a recurrent tracking module captures the long-term dynamic evolution of multipath components.
 Experimental results demonstrate that the proposed method achieves high-quality reconstruction of the CIR in unseen scenarios, with a Power Delay Profile (PDP) Average Cosine Similarity exceeding 0.96.
 This work provides a pathway toward site-specific channel inference for future dynamic wireless networks.

 \IEEEdisplaynontitleabstractindextext